The Montessori Primary Program

 PRIMARY CLASS CURRICULUM

 Practical Life embodies the practical details of everyday life; they are the ways in which we create, maintain, and enrich our environments and ourselves.
 This includes such activities as cleaning the house, decorating, brushing teeth, and maintaining social relationships.
 The Practical Life area of the primary Montessori classroom serves a developmental need for the child.
-It provides the opportunity for the child to care for herself and for the classroom environment engaging in a broad array of activities such as table washing, polishing, preparing and eating snack, arranging flowers.
+It provides the opportunity for the children to care for themselves and for the classroom environment, engaging in a broad array of activities such as table washing, polishing, preparing and eating snack, and arranging flowers.
 The 3-6 year old child yearns to participate in the world around him and to learn to "do things for himself."
 The child is attracted to these activities because they demand collaboration between body and mind.
 They are attracted to the logical sequence of events involved in the work.
 Children do this work with great joy, fully engaged in body, mind, and spirit.

 Through Practical Life, the child experiences and develops skills needed for independence.
 The coordination and control needed for the activities helps the child to perfect movement, both fine and gross motor control.
 By fully engaging in the activity, practical life gives the child the experience of concentration, which is necessary to establish an independent cycle of work in the classroom.
 Furthermore, the child begins to adapt to their culture, learning skills that are important for their environment and time.
 Also, the child gains a particular skill necessary for everyday life, such as learning to button.
 Children come to understand the importance of sequence, logical order, and accuracy, which support important early math skills.
 Practical life is often the first area presented to a child.
 It is the foundation for everything to come and is a prerequisite for much of the other work in the classroom.

 Senses are the means through which we take in the world.
 From birth, the normally developing child receives impressions through all of his senses.
 Through a natural process, a child begins to refine these senses in relationship to the many impressions of the world.
 During this refinement, the child can explore more deeply, giving her a higher consciousness of her surroundings.
 The sensorial materials and activities are an aid to the refinement of the senses, helping to clarify the information that the sense organs provide.
-The child will use the sensorial materials to explore areas such as color, texture, sound, geometric pattern and shape, dimension and size.
+The child will use the sensorial materials to explore areas such as color, texture, sound, geometric pattern and shape, dimension, and size.

 The young child has a natural tendency to sort and classify.
 This is a vital process that allows the child to build his intellect.
 The sensorial experiences of seeing, hearing, touching, smelling and tasting give the child a concrete experience which will aid later abstract thought.
 The young child makes broad classifications, but through work with the sensorial materials, each child begins to see finer and finer distinctions.
 Instead of having a vague understanding of the environment, the child absorbs it deeply.
 The materials aid the child in developing precise and orderly concepts, and in making comparisons and judgments.